bwva/HTML-SpinnerElem/README.md

 });
 ```

+See "Scripting API" below for details.

-### Attributes
+## Attributes

-The spinner web component accepts a set of attributes that affect its appearance or behavior.
+The spinner web component accepts several attributes that modify its appearance or behavior.

 Each attribute has both a full and an abbreviated name; in general good programming practice calls for descriptive names.
 It's up to you - you can always refer back to this README in five years when you're trying to figure out what they mean.